X

 Secondly, proving that your writing is informed by appropriate academic reading will enhance your work’s authenticity.
 Academic writing values original thought that analyzes and builds upon the ideas of other scholars.
 It is therefore important to use Harvard style referencing to accurately signpost where you have used someone else’s ideas in order to show that your writing is based on knowledge and informed by appropriate academic reading.
 Citing your sources will demonstrate to your reader that you have delved deeply into your chosen topic and supported your thesis with expert opinions.

 Here at Cite This For Me we understand how precious your time is, which is why we created our Harvard citation generator and guide to help relieve the unnecessary stress of citing.
-Escape assignment-hell and give yourself more time to focus on the content of your work by using the Cite This For Me citation management tool.
+Escape assignment-hell and give yourself more time to focus on the content of your work by using Cite This For Me citation management tool.

 Harvard Referencing Guidelines by School